mharen/mharen.github.io/_posts/2010/2010-10-03-pumpkin-patch.md

 “Right".

-“Right…?
-OK…so what are the tickets for?”
+“Right...?
+OK...so what are the tickets for?”

 “The hayride and the pumpkins”

 “Oh.
-But…uh…ok, thanks!”
+But...uh...ok, thanks!”
 </blockquote>

-After freaking out on the giant tractor (photo unavailable), the kids found their new favorite thing in the whole wide world…: an enormous bean pit, with a slide.
+After freaking out on the giant tractor (photo unavailable), the kids found their new favorite thing in the whole wide world...: an enormous bean pit, with a slide.
 A sign indicated that entering the barn with the bean pit (among other things) was $2.
 I asked a worker if this is what the wrist bands were for and my confusion was mirrored right back so I decided not to pursue it and assumed we were good.

 ![DSC_0061[7].jpg](/assets/2010/DSC_0061[7].jpg)</a>